The Best Lizards for Handling: Species That Welcome Your Touch

 Green iguanas can grow up to six feet in length from head to tail tip.

 Adult green iguanas are big lizards with big teeth and claws, so it is easy to assume they are aggressive, dangerous animals.
 However, they start quite small and delicate.
-If properly socialized from a young age, green iguanas are great to handle despite their huge size.

 Temperament